 I have touched upon how our relationship with food groups can affect everything, from our skin and hair to our entire brain function – (oh yes it does).
 This is not new news, we used to practice this right back through to medieval times, where we would use food to support cognitive function, to decrease mood swings, and promote happiness.
 So how have we become so disconnected?

-Don’t get me wrong I love to indulge.
+Don’t get me wrong, I love to indulge.
 But as with everything there is balance and if we better understand how our food affects our mood, because invariably, when we are time poor, or when we are feeling stressed or under pressure we comfort eat, we eat for convenience, or skip meals all together – it’s during these moments we should be more mindful.
-If we have better understanding of food and is magical healing properties, we can give ourselves a boost and better look after ourselves and each other!
+If we have better understanding of food and its magical healing properties, we can give ourselves a boost and better look after ourselves and each other!

 To help you, I called upon some help from nutrition and health experts to share some tips!